 As predicted, Fiscal Years 2012 and 2013 were significant years in the field of community corrections.
-House Bill 86 was enacted in September of 2011 and most mandates were to be implemented in 2013.
+House Bill 86 was enacted in September of 2011 and most mandates were to be implemented in 2013 and Fiscal Year 2014 reflects the adaptations the Adult Probation Department made due to these reforms.

-The Common Pleas Court completely overhauled its processes and practices to mirror evidence based practices.
-From assessing risk and need to treatment readiness to revamping the in-house cognitive behavioral therapy offered to Hancock County offenders.
+The Common Pleas Court completely overhauled its processes and practices to mirror evidence based practices from assessing risk and need to assessing treatment readiness to revamping and contracting for the in-house cognitive behavioral therapy offered to Hancock County offenders.